The Cosmic Photo Challenge: Looking through.

 Any and all effects, editing, Photoshop, Instagram, morphing, collages, animation, gifs, or whatever other post production techniques you fancy are permitted, (in fact, they’re actively encouraged!) so get creative and turn your photos into artworks for the Cosmic Photo Challenge.

-The Cosmic Photo Challenge: Unnatural patterns.
+The Cosmic Photo Challenge: Wide open spaces.

 To get involved with the challenge; check out the Cosmic Photo Prompt each Friday, then post a photo (or photos) on your blog the following Monday, with a pingback link to my Monday post.